nick225599/nick225599/README.md

 - 👀 I’m interested in sociology and history
 - 🌱 I’m currently learning data structures and algorithms
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+WeChat ID: Sundery

 <!---
 nick225599/nick225599 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.